andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   A UI concept which merges loading indicators into the action that invoked them.
 *   isight, for example, uses it in via the jQuery.ladda library

+@### Lexical Environment ###@
+*   a specification type used to define the association of identifiers to specific vars & fns based on the lexical nesting structure of the code.
+*   consists of an Environment Record and a possibly null reference to an outer Lexical Environment.
+*   sort of like scope, but not precisely the same

 @### Mutex ###@
 *	program object that allows multiple program threads to share the same resource, such as file access, but not simultaneously.
 When a program is started, a mutex is created with a unique name